willconant/neatjs/README.md

 ### Try/Catch Simplification ###

 In async environments, try/catch seldom works the way people expect.
-JSMint removes the try/catch construct in favor of a simple trycatch() function that normalizes thrown errors to look like other errors in Node.js:
+NeatJS removes the try/catch construct in favor of a simple trycatch() function that normalizes thrown errors to look like other errors in Node.js:

 	trycatch(-> JSON.parse(input), onParsed);